DataDog/hiring-engineers/answers.md

 ### Creating a custom agent check
 Most of this section was done by referencing this [page](https://docs.datadoghq.com/developers/agent_checks/).

 Here's the code used to submit my_metric with the assistance of the random standard library.
+The check file can be found in /etc/datadog-agent/checks.d.

 ![](img/2_6.PNG?raw=true)

 For the .yaml file, this was what I used to change the check's collection interval so that I would not need to edit the Python file anymore.
+The .yaml file can be found in /etc/datadog-agent/conf.d.
+Make sure the name of hte .yaml is the same as the check.

 ![](img/2_7.PNG?raw=true)